cattle-ops/terraform-aws-gitlab-runner/README.md

-# Terraform module for running GitLab autoscaling runners on Spot instances
+# Terraform module for GitLab auto scaling runners on Spot instances

 This repo contains a terraform module and example to run a [GitLab CI multi runner](https://docs.gitlab.com/runner/) on AWS Spot instances.
 This repo contains a terraform sample script to create GitLab CI multi runners on AWS spot instances.
 The setup is based on the blog post: [Autoscale GitLab CI runners and save 90% on EC2 costs] (https://about.gitlab.com/2017/11/23/autoscale-ci-runners/)